Amazon Web Services

 }

-- Associate the execution role with the following inline IAM policy, replacing
+Then, associate the execution role with the following inline IAM policy and replace BUCKET_NAME

 {